porsche-design-system/porsche-design-system/packages/components-js/src/components/form/select/select.design.md

 ## Usage

+### Selection
+Use a default selection, if possible or a placeholder option, such as “Select…” if no default is available.

-### Labels
+### Prompt Text
-Consider adding text to the field, such as ‘Select one’ to help the user recognize the necessary action.
-Describe just the option with the label.
+Keep the prompt text in view while the dropdown list is open.
+The selection description, reminds the user what he has just selected.

-### Spacing
+### Sorting
-Keep enough space between each Select component.
-Use correct spacings according to the 8 px system.
+Use common sort order for menu items (Frequency of use, alpha or numeric).

 ### Disabled State
 All Selects are provided in disabled state.
 However, disabled states should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.